myrrlyn/myrrlyn.net/source/klaus.html.md

 I would like to invite your organization, all members of your organizations, and recommended affiliates of your organization to contact me regarding this event.
-This joyous event is a traditional source of joy to midshipmen and I have no doubt that this event can be employed to our mutual satisfaction.
+This joyous event is a traditional source of gaity to midshipmen and I have no doubt that this event can be employed to our mutual satisfaction.

 Below this letter of introduction I have attached further details about myself